grpc/proposal/A93-xds-ext-proc.md

 Therefore, we propose adding a new ext_proc `BodySendMode` called `GRPC`.
 In this mode, the ext_proc client would handle deframing the gRPC messages, and it would send each gRPC message to the ext_proc server as a separate `request_body`.
+This is a streaming mode, meaning that the ext_proc client may send a subsequent message to the ext_proc server while still waiting for a reply from the ext_proc server for a previous message.

-This would be the only processing mode supported in gRPC.
-We would request that Envoy implement the same mode, so that users can switch back and forth between proxy and proxyless data planes without breaking their ext_proc servers.
+The new `GRPC` mode will be the only processing mode supported in gRPC.
+It would be desirable for Envoy to implement the same mode, so that users can switch back and forth between proxy and proxyless data planes without breaking their ext_proc servers.

 ### Filter Configuration